-The benefits of non-household audits in the rdWRMP24 are outlined in Table 19.
+The benefits of non-household audits in the WRMP24 are outlined in Table 19.

-Table 19 Cumulative benefits of Non-household audits in the rdWRMP24
+Table 19 Cumulative benefits of Non-household audits in the WRMP24

 With the delivery of our NHH water efficiency plans we would work collaboratively with retailers.
-We have planned trials in 2024 where we plan to refine our approach to delivering this work from 2025.
-We will share the outcome of our trials and final WRMP24 approach with regulators, such as MOSL.
+We will share the outcome of our future trials with regulators, such as MOSL.